FergusJPWalsh/heyden-formulae/README.md

 ## Textual Note

 This edition does is not a full scholarly or critical edition (for which see [this project](http://ezs-online.de/de/forschung/gefoerderte-aktivitaeten/dfg)), but rather aims to be an edition that can be used by students of Latin and Ancient Greek.
 I have not refrained from emending Ruland's Greek translation where I judged his Greek to be unidiomatic or ungrammatical.
 These emendations are shown next to the original text in an in-line _apparatus criticus_ in square brackets.
+Angled brackets < > show text that I have added.
+The obelisk † marks a word that cannot be transcribed from the source scan.

 ## Progress